chang2000/egopod/README.md

 # EgoPod, a web-based podcast app supports note taking

 > Since the grading for this course project is finished, **we suspended the AWS server**.
 We will bring it online afterwards.
+>
 > If you'd like to try EgoPod, please deploy it on your local machine according to our detailed deployment guidence.
+>
+> And we're happy that EgoPod get a grade A in the CSCI4140: Open-source Software Project Development.

 ## Introduction